helios-yamet/Fitness-Station/test.md

 the above code is placed below:

 ```
-ACCOUNT_CONFIRM_EMAIL_ON_GET = False
+# email verification
+DEFAULT_FROM_EMAIL = 'fitnessstation@example.com' - code starts at line 230 in settings.py
 ```
-in settings.py

-this essentially bypasses the need for the user to verify their email address by going to their email account.
+this essentially bypasses the need for the user to verify their email address by going to their email account and clicking the verify your email url.

-Valid email and password safeguards to ensure platform safety....
+Valid email and password safeguards.....

 ## Stripe Testing